-Anyway, we clearly cannot change the past, but I recently got a chance to reconnect with my favorite series in a different format, and while it’s nowhere near the same thing, as discovering Harry Potter for the first time, this experience was wonderful in its own way.
+But anyway.. recently I reconnected with my favorite series in a different format, and while it’s nowhere near the same thing as discovering Harry Potter for the first time, this experience was wonderful in its own special way.

 Harry Potter and The Sorcerer’s Stone – Audiobook Review